-THE REVEREND CHRIS MOSTERT: Associate priest
+THE REVEREND CHRIS MOSTERT

 Chris was formerly a minister in the Uniting Church, and before his retirement was a professor in Systematic Theology at the University of Divinity.
 His ordained journey before joining the Anglican Church included parish ministry as well as teaching theology.
 He has always had a heart for ecumenism and over the years taught many people who are now clergy serving in the Anglican Church!

-Chris and his wife Barbara, who remains a Uniting Church minister began worshipping at Christ Church not long after Bishop Lindsay arrived and soon became very welcome members of the parish family.
+Chris and his wife Barbara (who remains a Uniting Church minister) began worshipping at Christ Church not long after Bishop Lindsay arrived and soon became very welcome members of the parish family.

-FATHER GRANT MORROW: Associate Priest
+REV GRANT MORROW: Associate Priest